dariyasydykova/open_projects/ROC_animation/README.md

 The animation starts with a poor model that cannot tell one outcome from the other (two distributions completely overlap).
-As the two distributions separate, The ROC curve approaches the left top corner, and the AUC value of the curve increase.
-When the model can perfectly separate two outcomes, an ROC curve form a right angle and AUC becomes 1.
+As the two distributions separate, The ROC curve approaches the left top corner, and the AUC value of the curve increases.
+When a model can perfectly separate two outcomes, an ROC curves form a right angle and AUC becomes 1.

 Precision-recall curve